Pregnancy Gingivitis (Bleeding Gums): Signs, Causes And Treatment

 1. Diabetes: The risk of periodontal diseases is three to five times more in people with diabetes when compared to non-diabetic individuals (6).
 Mothers with gestational diabetes may be more prone to developing diabetes.

-1. Diet: Pregnancy cravings can make a woman binge on sugary or junk food.
+1. Diet: Food cravings during pregnancy can make a woman binge on sugary or junk food.
 These food items can increase the bacterial growth in the oral cavity and may lead to gingivitis and other problems such as tooth decay (3).

 protip_icon Quick fact